gnmearacaun/rpios-wayfirewm-config/README.md

 - A keyboard-centric configuration for Raspberry Pi 4 & 5.

-Raspberry Pi OS is based on Debian (Bookworm release).
-It looks similar to the Bullseye release, but there is an important difference; RPiOS is now underpinned by Wayland and WayfireWM.
+The current Raspberry Pi OS is based on Debian Bookworm.
+On the surface, it looks similar to the previous Bullseye release, however RPiOS is now underpinned by Wayland and WayfireWM.
 Wayland is the modern replacement for X11 (the default windowing system on Linux for decades).

 I originally set up Hyprland (window manager) on the pi5.
 To compile it, I had to change the software sources from `stable` to `testing`, an action that is not officially supported.
 I found out why; eventually my pi would not boot up anymore.
 However by adding some plugins and options, I can get the same _ease of use_ with WayfireWM.
 The Raspberry Pi Foundation has modernized the networking and architecture, and now uses pipewire for handling media sources (music and video) for example.
 The result is a smooth DE, extremely light on system resources, typically requiring <2Gb ram.